Rifles And You

 RoF buffing Rifles#

 RoF focused RFs like G43, SVD and WA-2000 self-buff their RoF, sometimes easily to RoF cap.
-That makes them excellent against swarms of armoured low-/medium-HP enemies, which is the bulk of the enemies you're going to face on EN in the near future.
-So RoF rifles are your safest bet for a general purpose rifle echelon.
+That makes them excellent against swarms of armoured low-/medium-HP enemies, which is still the bulk of the enemies you're going to face on EN in the near future.
+However, as we're getting enemies like Hydras, you might want to start looking into FP-focused rifles instead.
+YMMV.

-Buffing their RoF is still useful, but it's easy to hit or exceed RoF cap with too many buffs, which not only wastes buff slots, but can also waste shots: If both rifles shoots on the same frame and hit the same target, they can overkill and one shot can go to waste.
-As such, you'll mostly deploy them with +DMG HGs.
+Back to our RoF rifles: Buffing their RoF is still useful (you can never have enough bullets in the air), but it's easy to hit or exceed RoF cap with too many buffs, which not only wastes buff slots, but can also waste shots: If both rifles shoots on the same frame and hit the same target, they can overkill and one shot can go to waste.
+As such, you'll mostly deploy them with a mix of +RoF and +DMG HGs.

 Never put SVD at the top.
 Some guides recommend that, because they do not understand game mechanics: By doing that, both rifles have the same effective rate of fire, shooting on the same frame.
 That means they target the same enemy, even if a single shot would kill it, wasting your damage.
 Additionally, this layout has just plain higher DPS, even without overkilling issues.